-Brushes: My subjects are often heavily corroded, so I use a variety of small, round brushes to build up the raised areas, as well as replicate their shadows.
+Brushes: Wilda’s subjects are often heavily corroded, so he uses a variety of small, round brushes to build up the raised areas, as well as replicate their shadows.

 Colors: Yellow iron oxide, raw and burnt sienna and Sennelier brown are good base colors to mix for rust.
-Because colors vary between manufactures, be sure to study the color charts.
+Because colors vary between manufacturers, be sure to study the color charts.

-Glazing: With thin, final glazes, I use additional earthen colors to give the subject its aged look.
-When painting a more heavily corroded subject, I often use paint more opaquely to try and replicate its three-dimensional quality.
+Glazing: With thin, final glazes, Wilda use additional earthen colors to give the subject its aged look.
+When painting a more heavily corroded subject, he will often paint more opaquely to try and replicate its three-dimensional quality.

 Mark-Making Items: Colour Shapers or palette knives are great for adding an element of roughness to the canvas that a brush doesn’t provide.